 Prevent Salmonella: Thoroughly Clean Your Kitchen

-Edited by Robbi, Anonymous, Lynn, Eng and 2 others
+Edited by Robbi, Lynn, Eng, Olivia and 3 others

 Salmonella is a bacteria found in the intestines of animals and people.

 When this bacteria contaminates the food you eat, it can cause a condition known as salmonellosis, or what is more commonly known as food poisoning.

 Symptoms of food poisoning include fever, diarrhea, and vomiting.
 The good news is salmonellosis is completely preventable.

 How to Prevent Food Poisoning in the Home

 In order to prevent an infection, it's important that we first understand how this bacteria can get into your food.
 Salmonella can be present in or on raw meat, fish, poultry, eggs, and even some vegetables.

 - 1Generally, proper cooking temperatures kill salmonella bacteria on or in your food.The problems come in when finished dishes are contaminated by residual salmonella in the kitchen.Advertisement